AlivadTheImpala/school_vault/Chapter 13 Notes.md

 ### Structure
 Protists are very unique.
 In general they are single celled organisms, but can also live in colonies of other protists while others can be multicellular.
 They can be multinucleated, meaning they have multiple nucleus with different functions.

+When it comes to movement, most protists are motile.
+They may have one or more flagella, others have cilia all over there bodies that they coordinate to provide movement.
+Some function like spidermans webs.
+They send out psuedopodia from anywhere on the cell, it attaches to a substrate, and pulls the rest of the cell to the anchor point.

+### Energy Production
+Protists, again, are very very different from each other.
+Some can photosynthesize wh